Jadranka Đokić

 Jadranka Đokić (born 14 January 1981) is a Croatian actress.
 One of the top Croatian actresses, she has won critical approval for her theatre, film and television performances.

 Her notable film roles include starring in Fine Dead Girls, Sorry for Kung Fu, Behind the Glass, Storm, Metastases and The Priest's Children.
 For her performance in Behind the Glass, she won the 2008 Golden Arena for Best Actress.
 In television, she gained massive mainstream TV fame for her lead roles as nurse Helga in Naša mala klinika, Verica in Luda kuća, herself in Moja 3 zida and Lili in Ko te šiša.
 She was also lauded for her award-winning performances in HNK Zagreb, including King Lear, Tartuffe, A Winter's Tale, Uncle Vanya, Svaki tvoj rođendan and The Idiot. Đokić voiced Terk in the Croatian dub of Tarzan.

 Early life

 Đokić was born in Pula on 14 January 1981.
 She was born to Croatian parents of Bosnian descent, and raised in the neighbourhood of Šijana, near the Pula Arena.
 In Pula, she finished primary school and gymnasium.
-She was theatre fan in her teenage years. Đokić graduated from the Academy of Dramatic Art, University of Zagreb, from which she earned a Master of Fine Arts Degree.
+She was a theatre fan in her teenage years. Đokić graduated from the Academy of Dramatic Art, University of Zagreb, from which she earned a Master of Fine Arts Degree.